 After the viewing point of Eiger, the trail is pretty much all downhill.
 You will drop about 600m now over the next 4 kilometers as you continue to take in the epic mountains on your right and the small villages in the valley on your left.

 Shortly after the Eiger viewing point is a wonderful bench viewpoint.
 The Swiss really know how to place a good bench or maybe it’s just there aren’t many bad spots to put a bench in Switzerland.
 Either way, this is a great spot to relax in solitude and take in the whole region for a few minutes before getting stuck into the second half of the hike.

 The rest of the trail continues on the gravel track for a couple of kilometers until you reach a point where you will turn left.
 Shortly after you turn left there was a waterfall plummeting into a pool, which turned into a wild river running through a slot canyon.
 I’m sure this will look mightily different depending on the time of year you visit but for us it was spectacular!

 The trail now winds through a series of steep switchbacks dropping several hundred meters of the course of a kilometer before turning you towards Alpiglen Station.
 You will need to walk through a strategically placed restaurant to reach the station!
 If you prefer to walk all the way back down to the station, the sign stated it would take 90 minutes to reach Grindelwald from Alpiglen Station.
 We took the train, which cost us $6 to reach Grund where we completed our loop!

 EIGER TRAIL MAP

-The map below shows the trails, trains and cable cars in the Jungrafu region.
+The map below shows the trails, trains, and cable cars in the Jungfrau region.
 You can see Eigergletscher, Alpiglen and the Kleine Scheidegg Station.